-Objective - Formally recognize those parcels that are used for cemeteries, water quality protection or are protected for conservation or open space purposes.
+Objective - Formally recognize those parcels that are used for cemeteries, water quality protection or are protected for conservation or open space purposes (see Figure 2.3).
 The land included within this district will change over time as additional land is conserved.
 The intent of this designation is to establish a policy that these types of properties/uses should be recognized as important resources and that any significant change in use should be considered a policy decision.